rathodvinesh/Care-Taker/README.md

 ## Pages Description

 1. **PreLogin Activity**
-   - **Description**: Entry point to the application where users choose to log in as a client or volunteer.
+   - **Description**: Entry point to the application where users choose to log in or register as a client or volunteer.
    - **Functionality**:
-     - Users can navigate to ClientLogin or VolunteerLogin activities based on their role selection.
+     - Users can navigate to ClientLogin, ClientRegistration, VolunteerLogin, or VolunteerRegistration activities.
      - Uses Firebase authentication for user login and registration.
    - **Screenshot**:
      - <img src="Screenshots/Login.jpg" alt="Screenshot 1" width="300">